-In order to achieve its investment objective, the Fund may invest in futures traded on Eurozone and international - including emerging - regulated, organised or over-the-counter markets for exposure, relative value or hedging purposes.

-The derivatives liable to be used by the portfolio manager include options (vanilla, barrier, binary), futures, forwards, forward exchange contracts, swaps (including performance swaps), swaptions and CFDs (contracts for difference), involving one or more risks/underlying instruments (actual securities, indices, baskets) in which the Fund manager may invest.
+In order to achieve its investment objective, the Fund may invest in futures traded on Eurozone and international - including emerging - regulated, organised or over-the-counter markets for exposure or hedging purposes.
+The derivative instruments liable to be used by the portfolio manager are options, futures, forwards, swaps and CDS (credit default swaps) involving one or more underlying instruments (actual securities, indices, baskets) in which the portfolio manager may invest.